Patriot (American Revolution): Motivations

-Patriots and taxes

-The Patriots rejected taxes imposed by legislatures in which the taxpayer was not represented.
+The patriots rejected taxes imposed by legislatures in which the taxpayer was not represented.
 "No taxation without representation" was their slogan, referring to the lack of representation in the British Parliament.
 The British countered that there was "virtual representation" in the sense that all members of Parliament represented the interests of all the citizens of the British Empire.
-Some Patriots declared that they were loyal to the king, but they insisted that they should be free to run their own affairs.
+Some patriots declared that they were loyal to the king, but they insisted that they should be free to run their own affairs.
 In fact, they had been running their own affairs since the period of "salutary neglect" before the French and Indian War.
-Some radical Patriots tarred and feathered tax collectors and customs officers, making those positions dangerous; according to Benjamin Irvin, the practice was especially prevalent in Boston where many Patriots lived.
+Some radical patriots tarred and feathered tax collectors and customs officers, making those positions dangerous; according to Benjamin Irvin, the practice was especially prevalent in Boston where many patriots lived.